 It was a somersault of lies and a whirlwind of gossip, I realized what they were doing to me is what I had done to others.
 They told me it was my fault for being too busy and that’s why they were pushed to talk behind my back.
-They said, I had driven them to this place.
+They said I had driven them to this place.

 I started thinking long and hard about my friendship with these girls.
 The time we spent together was mostly spent gossiping and complaining.
 It was full of negativity.
 We barely hung out with other people.
 I felt guilty if I did.
-I needed a friend to take care of me in this tough month or two, but instead I felt isolated.
+I needed a friend to take care of me in this tough month or two, but instead, I felt isolated.

 How had I not seen this before?

-I had spent years gossiping with the girls the way the gossiped about me.
+I had spent years gossiping with the girls the way they gossiped about me.
 How had I thought I would never be the victim?
 It never occurred to me that I wouldn’t have been any different.

 This realization came with a level of fear and loneliness I have never experience, I live across the country from my family and had very few other friends.
 I decided it was worth it to start over and make new friends, rather than stay in a friendship that was so fundamentally unhealthy.

 So, I broke up with my best friends.